 Edgar Allan Poe (E. A. P.) hardly needs any introduction.
 He was an extraordinary writer with a great analytical mind, what was reflected both in his prose and poetry.
 He was the pioneer in several genres, like the Detective Fiction story, and the emerging Science Fiction.
-He was interested in Cryptography, Philosophy, Mathematics, Psychology, Cosmology, Physics, and had a very definite inclination to the Macabre and Supernatural.
-What may surprise some is that his best-seller was none of his now famous stories or poems, but a scientific work called The Conchologist’s First Book about seashells and intended to be used as a textbook in schools, the only of his books to go into a second edition during his lifetime.
+Additionally, Cryptography, Philosophy, Mathematics, Psychology, Cosmology, and Physics were among his interests.
+He also had a very definite inclination to the Macabre and Supernatural.
+What may surprise some is that his best-seller was not one of his now famous stories or poems.
+It was a scientific work called The Conchologist’s First Book about seashells.
+The book was intended to be used as a textbook in schools.
+It was the only one of his books to go into a second edition during his lifetime.
 He didn’t write the entire book though, but that is a story for another day…

-As it happens, subsequent generations often fall out of touch with the people from the past.
-It seems, however, that we are experiencing a Poe revival right now (what is also happening with Agatha Christie and Sherlock Holmes).
+As it happens, next generations often fall out of touch with the people from the past.
+It seems, though, that we are experiencing a Poe revival right now.
+This is also happening with Agatha Christie and Sherlock Holmes.

 If not, let us consider the evidence before us, in an analytical manner, as Poe would certainly have approved.